-The Federal Reserve Policy on Payment System Risk effective July 20, 2023 PDF

-#### First draft

-The Federal Reserve Policy on Payment System Risk (PSR policy) addresses the risks that payment and settlement activities present to the financial system and to the Federal Reserve Banks.
-In adopting this policy, the Board's objectives are to foster the safety and efficiency of payment and settlement systems.
-The Board expects that financial system participants will reduce and control settlement and systemic risk arising in payment and settlement systems, consistent with the smooth operation of the financial system.
+The Federal Reserve Policy on Payment System Risk (PSR policy) addresses the risks that payment, clearing, settlement, and recording activities present to the financial system and to the Federal Reserve Banks (Reserve Banks).
+In adopting the PSR policy, the Board's objectives are to foster the safety and efficiency of payment, clearing, settlement, and recording systems (collectively known as financial market infrastructures (FMIs)), and to promote financial stability more broadly.
+The Board expects that financial system participants will reduce and control settlement and other systemic risks arising in FMIs, consistent with the smooth operation of the financial system.

-Part II of the policy governs the provision of intraday credit (or daylight overdrafts) in accounts at the Reserve Banks and sets out the general methods used by the Reserve Banks to control their intraday credit exposures.
-The policy recognizes that some level of intraday credit is appropriate to ensure the smooth functioning of the overall payment system.
-The policy also seeks to control the risks assumed by the Reserve Banks in providing this intraday credit.
-The policy helps control the Reserve Banks' exposures through several methods including limits on daylight overdrafts in institutions' Federal Reserve accounts and collateralization in certain situations.
+Part II of the PSR policy governs the provision of intraday credit (or daylight overdrafts) in accounts at the Reserve Banks.
+The PSR policy recognizes that the Federal Reserve has an important role in providing intraday balances and credit to foster the smooth functioning of the overall payment system and also seeks to control the risks assumed by the Reserve Banks in providing this intraday credit.
+The Reserve Banks provide intraday balances by way of supplying temporary, intraday credit to healthy depository institutions.
+The Reserve Banks control their exposures through several methods including by incentivizing institutions to collateralize daylight overdrafts voluntarily through a zero fee for collateralized daylight overdrafts, setting limits on daylight overdrafts in institutions' Federal Reserve accounts, and requiring collateral in certain situations.
 The Federal Reserve monitors daylight overdrafts for each institution ex post on a minute-by-minute basis to ensure compliance with the policy.